A novel approach to understanding CoViD-19: exploring the interplay of SARS-CoV-2 and CTL response: Introduction

-For all these reasons mentioned above, we built a FO model for the dynamics of SARS-CoV-2 in the presence of our body's immune response.
-In Section \ref{descricao} we describe the proposed model and analyse some its properties about it.
-In Section \ref{EQUILIBRIA} we computed the different equilibrium states of the model and studied the \emph{basic reproduction number}.
-In Section \ref{RESULTS} we outline some simulations of our dynamical system for different parameter values and for different proliferation functions.
+In Section \ref{descricao} we describe the proposed model and analyse some of its properties.
+In Section \ref{EQUILIBRIA} we computed the equilibria of the model, studied the \emph{basic reproduction number} $\mathcal{R}_0$, and found a parameter space for which a SARS-CoV-2 endemic and a CTL response-free equilibria can coexist.
+In Section \ref{RESULTS} we outline some simulations of our dynamical system for different parameter values and for four proliferation functions.
 Finally, in Section \ref{conclusions} we draw the conclusions about our work.